 Mandatory MAPS (Michigan Automated Prescribing System) – June 1, 2018

 - Subject to some exceptions, all licensed prescribers in Michigan will be required to check and review a MAPS report when prescribing more than a 3-day supply of controlled substance (schedule 2-5), including stimulants for ADHD.

-- All providers must register for MAPS by June 1, 2018
+- All providers are required to register for MAPS.

 Quantity Limits – July 1, 2018

-- When treating a patient for acute pain, the prescriber cannot prescribe more than a 7-day supply of an opioid within a 7-day period can be prescribed.
+- When treating a patient for acute pain, the legislation requires that no more than a 7-day supply of an opioid within a 7-day period can be prescribed.
 If you prescribe more than a 3-day supply, a MAPS check is required.

-- A licensed prescriber shall not prescribe any controlled substance (schedule 2-5) unless the prescriber is in a bona fide prescriber/patient relationship with the patient, defined as one where the prescriber has reviewed the patient’s relevant medical records and completed an assessment of the patient’s medical history and current medical condition, including a relevant medical evaluation conducted in person or via telehealth.
+- A licensed prescriber shall not prescribe any controlled substance (schedule 2-5) unless the prescriber is in a bona fide prescriber/patient relationship, defined as one where the prescriber has reviewed the patient’s relevant medical records and completed an assessment of the patient’s medical history and current medical condition, including a relevant medical evaluation conducted in person or via telehealth.